• Skip to primary navigation

 Description

-Limited Tour: spots available for only 5 California host venues!
-Based on a major exhibition at the Smithsonian’s National Museum of the American Indian in Washington, DC, Americans explores how deeply intertwined American Indians are in the culture of the United States.
+Limited Tour: only 5 California host venues!
+Based on a major exhibition at the Smithsonian’s National Museum of the American Indian in Washington, DC, Americans sparks dialogue, reflection, and understanding by exploring how deeply intertwined American Indians are in the culture of the United States.

 Adapted from an original exhibition developed by the Smithsonian National Museum of the American Indian, Americans focuses on four historical events that inform American history and contemporary life: Thanksgiving, the life of Pocahontas, the Trail of Tears, and the Battle of Little Bighorn.
 The exhibition reveals what is remembered, contested, cherished, and denied, and why that still resonates.